gitter-badger/UncommonSense.Nav.Automation/README.md

 Retrieves a list of custom objects containing information about NAV objects, according to the (optional) filters specified.
 Can receive pipeline input from Get-NAVDevelopmentClient.
 Note that, for most practical purposes, the `TypeFilter` parameter should be set to at least `<>TableData`.

 ###Export-NAVApplicationObject
 Exports NAV objects from the selected NAV development environment instance.
-Can receive pipeline input from Get-NAVDevelopmentClient or Get-NAVApplicationObjectInfo.
+Can receive pipeline input from Get-NAVDevelopmentClient (if you need to export the same object from multiple databases) or Get-NAVApplicationObjectInfo (if you need to export a set of objects from a single database).

 ###Compile-NAVApplicationObject
 Compiles NAV objects from the selected NAV development environment instance.
-Can receive pipeline input from Get-NAVDevelopmentClient or Get-NAVApplicationObjectInfo.
+Can receive pipeline input from Get-NAVDevelopmentClient (if you need to compile the same object in multiple databases) or Get-NAVApplicationObjectInfo (if you need to export a set of objects in a single database).

 ###Examples
 ```powershell